mshr-h/vscode-verilog-hdl-support/README.md

    * etc...

 ### In progress
+- Icarus Verilog integration
+    * Make sure the path to your Icaurus Verilog installation is present in the `PATH` variable
+    * Working in:
+        * Windows: Yes
+            * Tested on Windows 10 Creators Update (build 16299).
+Visual Studio Code 1.19.0
+        * Linux: Not Tested
+        * MacOS: Not Tested

 ### In the future
-- Icarus Verilog integration (please post issue if you have any idea :smile: )
+- Please post issue if you have any new idea

 ## GitHub repos
 [mshr-h/vscode-verilog-hdl-support](https://github.com/mshr-h/vscode-verilog-hdl-support)